 Our camp is split into four events, with each camp running for three days, two nights.
 Four classes attend each camp.

 The Camp Consent and Medical Form are essential as they give us information allowing us to ensure we provide the best experience for our students.
 These need to be completed and sent back to school.
-Students will all be given a hard copy of this form during the first week of school, but if you wish to get the jump on this a copy will be available for download soon.
+Students will all be given a hard copy of this form during the first week of school, but if you wish to get the jump on this a copy is available for download HERE.

 The Camp Gear List is provided so students have adequate equipment to enjoy a great camp.